glowredman/MAtmos/README.md

 MAtmos
 ======

-MAtmos is a sound atmosphere generator built for Minecraft 1.12 and [1.7.10](https://github.com/makamys/MAtmos/tree/1_7_10).
+MAtmos is a sound atmosphere generator for Minecraft 1.12 and [1.7.10](https://github.com/makamys/MAtmos/tree/1_7_10).

 Whenever you join a multiplayer server or single-player world, MAtmos will search your surroundings and generates a soundscape of natural noises to match, filling out that perpetual silence of Minecraft.
 What kind of soundscapes, you ask?